Krešimir Zubak

-Krešimir Zubak ([krěʃimir zûbaːk]; born 25 January 1947) is a Bosnian Croat politician.
-At the beginning of the Bosnian War in 1992, he joined the Croatian Democratic Union.
+Krešimir Zubak ([krěʃimir zûbaːk]; born 25 January 1947) is a Bosnian Croat politician who served as the 1st Croat member of the Presidency of Bosnia and Herzegovina from 1996 to 1998.
+At the beginning of the Bosnian War in 1992, he joined the Croatian Democratic Union (HDZ BiH).

 After Mate Boban left the position of president of the Croatian Republic of Herzeg-Bosnia, Zubak succeeded him.
-Under Zubak, the Croatian Defence Council and ARBIH established peaceful relations and the Washington agreement was signed.
-He later served as the inaugural President of the Federation of Bosnia and Herzegovina and was a member of the Presidency of Bosnia and Herzegovina.
-Zubak also served as Minister of Human Rights and Refugees.
+Under Zubak, the Croatian Defence Council and Army of the Republic of Bosnia and Herzegovina established peaceful relations and the Washington agreement was signed.
+He later served as the inaugural President of the Federation of Bosnia and Herzegovina and was later elected to the Bosnian Presidency.
+He also served as Minister of Human Rights and Refugees from 2001 to 2002.

-He later founded the New Croatian Initiative.
+Zubak left the HDZ BiH in 1998 and founded the New Croatian Initiative.

 Early life and career

 Krešimir Zubak was born in Doboj.
 He graduated from the Faculty of Law in Sarajevo in 1970.
 For the next few years, he worked as a lawyer in a construction company, after which he began a judicial career.
 Zubak started his judicial career as Deputy Public Prosecutor in Doboj, after which he became President of the District Court in Doboj.
 From 1980 to 1984, he was Deputy Minister of Justice in the Socialist Republic of Bosnia and Herzegovina.
 After that, Zubak was president of the High Court in Doboj until 1992.